 6. ASUS Rog Strix 15.6 Inches

-The graphics card is incredible swell and even superior to those found in much more expensive laptops.
+The graphics card is incredibly swell and even superior to those found in much more expensive laptops.

 Under the hood of this ASUS ROG Strix, you will find NVIDIA GeForce RTX 3060 6GB GDDR6 working at a clock of up 1802MHz, which isn’t as much as some other graphics have but is still great value for such a cheap laptop.